Kong/insomnia-docs/docs/insomnia/organizations.md

 Insomnia Organizations allows Insomnia Users to share Collections and Environments [safely](https://docs.insomnia.rest/insomnia/signup-and-auth) and [securely](https://docs.insomnia.rest/insomnia/data-encryption) with their colleagues using Insomnia Cloud.

-Members of an organization can make [snapshots](https://docs.insomnia.rest/insomnia/insomnia-sync#create-snapshot) and set up [branches](https://docs.insomnia.rest/insomnia/insomnia-sync#work-with-branches) for their collections.
-They can also view snapshots and branches from other members.
+Members of an organization can make [commits](https://docs.insomnia.rest/insomnia/insomnia-sync#create-commit) and set up [branches](https://docs.insomnia.rest/insomnia/insomnia-sync#work-with-branches) for their collections.
+They can also view commits and branches from other members.

 ## How to Create an Organization